 (JD)When Maweni then fetches this child, how does this Khumalo enter <the story>?

-(MS)In 51 This Khumalo, this Magazine will be a principle of the Navana

-(MS)[p5] This Khumalo, this Mgcovisawiii is an induna of kaNgwane.
+(MS)[p5] This Khumalo, this Mgcoyisawiii is an induna of kaNgwane.

 He is sent by the king \\ to meet them at the river crossing.

 At the Phongolo.